vasnake/artefacts-2019_2023/scripts.python/readme.md

 - wrappers for spark-scala classes, functions
 - apps: learn, apply, export, join

-TODO: all scripts should run successfully, in proper docker containers.
+TODO: all scripts should run successfully, in proper docker container.